RaspAP/raspap-docs/docs/faq.md

 Refer to [this issue](https://github.com/RaspAP/raspap-webgui/issues/333#issue-454352554).

 ## <a name="channels"></a> Why is the channel dropdown disabled on the Hotspot page?
 RaspAP is capable of detecting the frequencies (channels) supported by each of your device's wireless interfaces.
 If an interface is selected that is not capable of broadcasting on the 5 GHz band, the associated channels and the **Save settings** button are disabled.
-Next to the **Wireless Mode** selector, a tooltip :octicons-question-24: will provide a brief explanation.
+Next to the **Wireless Mode** selector, a tooltip :fontawesome-solid-circle-question:{ style="color: var(--md-default-fg-color--light) } will provide a brief explanation.

 ![](https://github.com/RaspAP/raspap-webgui/assets/229399/576531cd-fcf1-4377-9d51-3824ee498efb){: style="width:320px"}